 There are many stories about the origin, some of which are darker than others.
 The first recorded use of the term Black Friday dates back to September 24, 1869 – about 148 years ago, and it defined an infamous financial scandal in the U.S.

 The most common understanding of the meaning of Black Friday happened many years later, but it’s worth noting some of the common misconceptions in history, (plus the story is quite interesting, so there’s that too).

 Jay Gould and Jim Fisk, 1869—The Gold Ring—

 War and gold.

-After the civil war ended, gold coins had been forced out of circulation in place of then unredeemable currency issued during the war called “greenbacks”.
-The U.S. government promised to pay bonds holders in gold in order to redeem the recently issued “greenbacks”.
+After the Civil War, gold coins were forced out of mass circulation.
+In their place, an unredeemable currency was issued called “greenbacks”.
+The U.S. government promised to pay bond holders in gold in order to redeem the recently issued “greenbacks”.

-Because of this, gold dropped immensely.
-The price was set by the government so that investors would have a hard time profiting from it.
-When the government sold, the price dropped, when it didn’t, it roses thanks to a relatively low government debt due to reforms made by the Treasury Department.
+Because of this, the value of gold changed significantly .
+The price was set by the government so that investors would have a hard time profiting from the gold.
+When the government sold, the price dropped, when it didn’t, it rose thanks to a relatively low government debt due to reforms made by the Treasury Department.

 Jay Gould and Jim Fisk saw that and managed to get inside information on when the price would change, and therefore put their plans into action.
 By September 1st, Gould and Fisk purchased over $1.5 mil. in gold by signing with the names of Corbin and Butterfield, another small-time speculator and a former Major General during the Civil War.

-Only five days later, the price of gold rose by $4.50 to $137 an ounce.
-By that point, Fisk and Gould owned a combined $60 million in gold, three times the public supply in NY.
+Only five days later, the price of gold rose from $132 to $141 an ounce.
+By that point, Fisk and Gould owned a combined $60 million in gold, three times the public supply in New York.

 Long story short, a few weeks after that, on 23th of September, Gould started quietly selling his gold.
 What he didn’t know though is that an investigation into the scheme was already in place.